Delicate (Taylor Swift song): Live performances and covers

 Swift included "Delicate" on the set list of her Reputation Stadium Tour (2018).
 During the concerts, she performed the song while standing in a golden balloon basket that floated above across the crowd.
-Swift performed an acoustic version of the song on a guitar at BBC Radio 1's Biggest Weekend on May 27, 2018 in Swansea.
+Swift performed an acoustic version of the song on a guitar at BBC Radio 1's Biggest Weekend on May 27, 2018, in Swansea.
 On December 6, 2018, Swift made an unannounced appearance at the Ally Coalition Talent Show, a benefit concert organized by producer Jack Antonoff in New York, where she performed an acoustic rendition of "Delicate" with Hayley Kiyoko.

 On April 23, 2019, Swift performed an acoustic version of the song at the Lincoln Center for the Performing Arts during the Time 100 Gala, where she was honored as one of the "100 most influential people" of the year.
 During promotion of her seventh studio album Lover in 2019, Swift performed the song at the Wango Tango festival on June 1, at the Amazon Prime Day concert on July 10, and at the City of Lover one-off concert in Paris on September 9.
-Swift included "Delicate" on the set list of the Eras Tour (2023).
+"Delicate" was included on the set list of Swift's sixth headlining concert tour, the Eras Tour (2023–2024).

-On May 23, 2018, British singer-songwriter James Bay covered "Delicate" as part of his BBC Radio 1's Live Lounge.
-American singer Kelly Clarkson performed the song in her daytime talk show, The Kelly Clarkson Show.
+On May 23, 2018, the British singer-songwriter James Bay covered "Delicate" as part of his BBC Radio 1's Live Lounge.
+The American singer Kelly Clarkson performed the song in an episode of her daytime talk show, The Kelly Clarkson Show, which aired on November 4, 2019.